 Sierra sunshine, adventurous rafting and spectacular Shasta views.

 California is more than its coast and its cities.
-California is the stunning Sierras, the exuberant American River and the majestic Mount Shasta.
+California is the stunning Sierras, the dynamic American River and the majestic Mount Shasta.
 This is the California we’ll see and experience on High Sierra Expedition.

 Every Overland trip is a carefully crafted series of challenges with a clearly defined goal.
 High Sierra Expedition is no exception.
 In the Sierras, the hiking is challenging—but attainable.
 On the American River the rafting is exciting—but ideal for first-timers (and we’re guided by terrific guides).
 And climbing Shasta, well, that’s the best part of all.
 We’ll spend three days on a snowcapped volcano working toward the summit at over 14,000 feet.